The redirect and authorization endpoint

 HTTP/1.1 302 Found

-This is an example request for an authorization code grant with PKCE.
+This example flow performs an authorization code grant with PKCE.

-previous request.
-To complete the exchange of a code for a token, you must
+exchange of a code for a token, you must include the code_verifier

-The authentication server redirects back to your application with the authorization code and state.
-The code and state must be returned in the query string parameters and not in the fragment:
+The authorization server redirects back to your application with the authorization code and state.
+Your application processes the authorization code and exchanges it for tokens.

 HTTP/1.1 302 Found